 Plastic Grid Systems

-Permeable pavers can be little more than a concrete version of the plastic grid systems discussed above, replacing the plastic with open cell concrete blocks (see below).
-Other, more traditional types of pavers in brick (see Pros and Cons of a Brick Paver Driveway), solid concrete pavers (see Pros and Cons of a Concrete Paver Driveway) and cobblestones (see Pros and Cons of a Cobblestone Paver Driveway).
+Permeable pavers can be little more than a concrete version of the plastic grid systems by replacing the plastic with open cell concrete blocks.
+Other, more traditional types are pavers in brick, solid concrete pavers, and cobblestones.
 The key to creating permeable driveways with these materials is to fill the gaps between pavers with sand.

 Permeable Concrete and Asphalt